alkaffdt/connectiq_alkaff_pretest/README.md

 - ✅ State Management = Riverpod
 - ✅ Pagination (Infinite Scroll)
 - ✅ Adaptive UI (some widgets will adapt to their native components)
-- ✅ CI/CD : Automate to build & deploy to App-web when the branch is merged/pushed
+- ✅ CI/CD : Automate to build & deploy to web-app whenever the branch is merged/pushed

-## Supported Platforms:
-- ✅ Android
-- ✅ iOS
-- ✅ Web